Library Services Directory - M to R

 If we don't have the item you want, we can try to borrow it from another Cheshire East or Cheshire West and Chester library.
 The stock of our libraries is listed on our catalogue.
 If you have not used this before the staff will be very pleased to help you.
 There is a charge for reserving items.
 You can now reserve items online at our Library Catalogue pages.

-You can choose to have an email or text message sent to you when your reservation is waiting for collection.
+You can choose to have an email sent to you when your reservation is waiting for collection.

 If you would like to reserve an item that is not held by any of our libraries, our Interlending Unit can provide items from other UK libraries or even a library outside the UK if necessary.
 Just go into a library to place your reservation.
 Charges apply to these services, details of which can be found in our Library Charges leaflet.
 Please note that if an item is obtained from outside Cheshire and isn't collected by the customer they will still be liable for the reservation charge, which will be added to their library account.